 In South Dakota, mountain lions are removed by SDGFP due to concerns involving livestock depredation, attacks on pets or mountain lions that pose a substantial threat to public safety.
 The most mountain lions annually removed by SDGFP was 19 in 2009/10, and the number of removals decreased to zero in 2016/17 before increasing to 4 in 2017/18 (Figure 12).
-SDGFP will remove a mountain lion for attacking domestic animals, but may not remove a mountain lion for attacking or killing pets that are free-roaming or that provoke a mountain lion.
-Feeding of prey species, such as deer and turkey, in urban areas or near rural homes is discouraged as it can lead to an increased presence of mountain lions.
+SDGFP will remove a mountain lion for attacking domestic animals, but may not remove a mountain lion for attacking or that provoke a mountain lion.
+Feeding of prey species, such as deer and turkey, in urban areas or near rural homes is discouraged as it can lead to an increased presence of mountain lion.
 SDGFP encourages problem prevention whenever possible when dealing with mountain lion incidents.